awmanoj/awmanoj.github.io/_posts/2016-08-03-using-boltdb-as-a-fast-persistent-kv-store.md

 ### Caveats & Limitations

-* Bolt is good for `read intensive` workloads.
+* Bolt is good for read intensive workloads.
 Random writes can be slow especially as the database (file) size grows.
 * Bolt uses a B+tree internally so there can be a lot of random page access.
 SSDs provide a significant performance boost over spinning disks.
 * Bolt can handle databases much larger than the available physical RAM, provided its memory-map fits in the process virtual address space.
 It may be problematic on 32-bits systems.
 * The data structures in the Bolt database are memory mapped so the data file will be endian specific.
 This means that you cannot copy a Bolt file from a little endian machine to a big endian machine and have it work.
 For most users this is not a concern since most modern CPUs are little endian.

 ### Result

 We successfully migrated to using `boltdb` for our service.
-The service handles `many thousands of QPS`, is not limited by physical RAM on the machine and is working well.
+The service handles many thousands of QPS, is not limited by physical RAM on the machine and is working well.

 `BoltDB` looks awesome.
 Do give it a try if this fits your use-case.